salma2vec/DSA-Learning-Series/Doubly Linked List/Circular Linked List/Algorithm_Notes.md

 ### Algorithm to delete the last node of the circular doubly linked list
--Step 1: IF START = NULL, then
+- Step 1: IF START = NULL, then

 Write UNDERFLOW